Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 Another common cause is a build-up of air in radiators.

 However, a faulty pump could also be the culprit.
-A lot of older Vaillant boilers used Wilo pumps.
+A lot of older boilers from Vaillant used Wilo pumps.
 They are prone to faults and over time they seize or start to leak.
 This would be the cause of low pressure and lack of water.

-The next common Vaillant boiler fault we come across is the F27 fault code.
-The boiler’s sensor has noticed that the flame is not correct.
+The next common Vaillant boiler fault we come across is the F27 fault.
+This error means that the boiler’s sensor has noticed that the flame is not correct.

 This could be for one of several reasons: